 Added a file.

 I inquire.
-Where would the Church of Christ be today if this (spurious) standard had not been in place now for hundreds of years among even the reformed churches?
+Where would the Church of Christ be today if a (spurious) standard and needless barrier had not been in place now for hundreds of years among even the Reformed Churches?

 With such an open and enlarged view of ministry and missions, it is only natural that Smyth would author another book: "The Duty of Interesting Children in the Missionary Cause.”
 The keyword is DUTY.